Mark-MDO47/AudioPlayer-YX5200/README.md

 Here is a description of my experiences using the YX5200 module (I had some challenges)

-YX5200 module works nicely; it does not require a separate programmer and can play MP3 files. *.wav file start faster after a command so I used those instead, but it depends on what your project is for as to what file format you would use.

 You definitely want to use the 1K resistor on the TX line or you can distinctly hear clicks during serial communication.

 My experience:
 - Using .playMp3Folder() worked on the first few calls but I had trouble making it work when interrupting a playing sound.
 I tried a bunch of things (but not every combination) and finally gave it up and now use the most basic of functions .play().
+  - Also *.wav files start faster after a command to play.
+Apparently there is some overhead to start an *.mp3 file.
+  - Because the .play() function requires specific filenames and orders of file copies, I wrote copyem.py to help me get the files into the SD card in the correct order.
 - While doing the above experiments I had the impression that turning ACK on (default at this time) made it more likely to have the trouble above.
 I turned ACK off in the .begin(mySoftwareSerial, false, true) call.
 - Sometimes there was a delay in the BUSY pin registering after starting a sound.
 So far all the delays I have documented were <= 40 milliseconds.
 Since my code wants to do things (LED-related) faster than that, I put in code to force a fake BUSY for the first 250 milliseconds after starting a sound.
 Probably overkill.
 - Some of my readings indicate that there are knock-off clones of the YX5200 module that may not implement all the functions properly.
 My guess would be that they have an out-of-date set of firmware.
 At least some of these clones used a red LED to indicate sound playing instead of the blue LED used on the genuine YX5200.
 My modules did have a blue LED, but this is not necessarily a guarantee that they were genuine, so it is possible the problems I had were due to using a knock-off clone.